beancount/docs/docs/09_beancount_query_language.md

 It is relevant to notice that the examples above do not filter the transactions any further.
 If you are selecting a subset of transactions you may want to leave the accounts unopened, unclosed and uncleared because applying only some of the transactions on top of the opening balances of Assets and Liabilities accounts will not produce correct balances for those accounts.
 It would be more useful to leave them all opened, and to interpret the balances of the balance sheet accounts as the *changes* in those accounts for the subset of transactions selected.
 For example, if you selected all transactions from a trip (using a tag), you would obtain a list of changes in Expenses (and possibly Income) tagged as being included in this trip, and the Assets and Liabilities accounts would show where the funds for those Expenses came from.

 Consult the “introduction to double-entry method” document for a pictorial representation of this.
-(Granted, this is probably worth of a dedicated document and I might produce one at some point.)
+(Granted, this is probably worth a dedicated document and I might produce one at some point.)

 ### Example Fetching Cost Basis<a id="example-fetching-cost-basis"></a>